revmischa/udo/README.md

 #### Step 2: Configure Udo
 ```
+# create a config file in our project's directory
+cd path/to/myapp/
-# describe our application clusters
+# describe our application setup
-cp config.sample.yml config.yml
-emacs config.yml   # replace 'emacs' with 'vim' if you are a simple-minded cretin
+emacs udo.yml   # replace 'emacs' with 'vim' if you are a simple-minded cretin
 ```

 #### Step 3: ...
 That's it!
 There's no step 3.
 ```
 # view usage:
-$ script/udo
+$ udo
 Valid commands are:
   * cluster list - view state of clusters
   * cluster status - view state of a cluster